-APHL’s Newborn Screening and Genetics in Public Health Program strengthens the role of public health laboratories in genetics testing and designs strategies to address changes in the field of newborn screening testing.
+APHL’s Newborn Screening and Genetics Program strengthens the role of public health laboratories in genetic testing and designs strategies to address changes in the field of newborn screening (NBS).
 The program develops and recommends positions statements related to newborn screening and genetics to the association, and provides input to the Newborn Screening Quality Assurance Program on quality control and proficiency testing issues relevant to newborn screening laboratories across the globe.

 The program also interacts with state, federal and association partners to implement national recommendations on newborn screening and genetics testing by participating on national and federal committees.

 As states adopt new tests for additional diseases, APHL will continue to work with the Centers for Disease Control and Prevention to broaden its services to assure the quality of test results and the continuity of testing during emergencies.

 Newborn Screening Technical assistance and Evaluation Program (NewSTEPs), funded through a cooperative agreement to APHL by the Genetic Services Branch of the